nthanapaisal/DevOps/README.txt

 Merging to master:
 	git checkout master
-	git merge --no-ff "name of branch you want to merge"
+	git merge "name of branch you want to merge"

 Push new changes to remote:
 	GIT_SSL_NO_VERIFY=true git push origin master